ruby/prism/docs/configuration.md

 # Configuration

-A lot of code in YARP's repository is templated from a single configuration file, [config.yml](../config.yml).
+A lot of code in prism's repository is templated from a single configuration file, [config.yml](../config.yml).
 This file is used to generate the following files:

-* `ext/yarp/api_node.c` - for defining how to build Ruby objects for the nodes out of C structs
+* `ext/prism/api_node.c` - for defining how to build Ruby objects for the nodes out of C structs
-* `include/yarp/ast.h` - for defining the C structs that represent the nodes
+* `include/prism/ast.h` - for defining the C structs that represent the nodes
-* `java/org/yarp/AbstractNodeVisitor.java` - for defining the visitor interface for the nodes in Java
+* `java/org/prism/AbstractNodeVisitor.java` - for defining the visitor interface for the nodes in Java
-* `java/org/yarp/Loader.java` - for defining how to deserialize the nodes in Java
+* `java/org/prism/Loader.java` - for defining how to deserialize the nodes in Java
-* `java/org/yarp/Nodes.java` - for defining the nodes in Java
+* `java/org/prism/Nodes.java` - for defining the nodes in Java
-* `lib/yarp/compiler.rb` - for defining the compiler for the nodes in Ruby
+* `lib/prism/compiler.rb` - for defining the compiler for the nodes in Ruby
-* `lib/yarp/dispatcher.rb` - for defining the dispatch visitors for the nodes in Ruby
+* `lib/prism/dispatcher.rb` - for defining the dispatch visitors for the nodes in Ruby
-* `lib/yarp/dsl.rb` - for defining the DSL for the nodes in Ruby
+* `lib/prism/dsl.rb` - for defining the DSL for the nodes in Ruby
-* `lib/yarp/mutation_compiler.rb` - for defining the mutation compiler for the nodes in Ruby
+* `lib/prism/mutation_compiler.rb` - for defining the mutation compiler for the nodes in Ruby
-* `lib/yarp/node.rb` - for defining the nodes in Ruby
+* `lib/prism/node.rb` - for defining the nodes in Ruby
-* `lib/yarp/serialize.rb` - for defining how to deserialize the nodes in Ruby
+* `lib/prism/serialize.rb` - for defining how to deserialize the nodes in Ruby
-* `lib/yarp/visitor.rb` - for defining the visitor interface for the nodes in Ruby
+* `lib/prism/visitor.rb` - for defining the visitor interface for the nodes in Ruby
 * `src/node.c` - for defining how to free the nodes in C and calculate the size in memory in C
 * `src/prettyprint.c` - for defining how to prettyprint the nodes in C
 * `src/serialize.c` - for defining how to serialize the nodes in C